 Today, there are several different forms of sugars that are isolated from foodstuffs and then added in processed foods.
-These serve several functions in the food such as improving taste, texture, color, and shelf life of the product.
+These serve several functions in the food such as improving taste, texture, colour, and shelf life of the product.
 If you read the back of your nutrition label, you will find an array of ingredients added for sweetness (instead of sucrose/sugar).
 These include honey, jaggery, brown sugar, organic cane sugar (sugar), sugar alcohols, modified carbohydrates and much more.

 Although one would want to think that any “natural” form of sugar is okay to consume and any chemically driven sugar is not okay, that is not the case.
 Our brains recognize chemical structures and not the source or the way they were processed.
 The real issue today is that various different forms and types of sugars or modified carbs are in our food.
 Overconsumption of any of the natural and processed sugars will affect our body in some way, depending on the type and amount of dosage.

 Q4: What’s the connection between sugar and insulin?